Bill Schmidt: Education and Career

+Sports Business

-In the sports marketing world he is considered a pioneer and a giant in the industry.
+In the sports marketing world, he is considered a pioneer and a giant in the industry.
 He was named by the Sporting News as one of "The 100 most Powerful People in Sports" in 1996 and 1998.
-In 2014 The Sports Business Daily/Global/Journal awarded its Champions Award to Schmidt recognizing him as a Pioneer & Innovator in Sports Business.
+In 2014, The Sports Business Daily/Global/Journal awarded its Champions Award to Schmidt recognizing him as a Pioneer & Innovator in Sports Business.

-His career positions include Director of Sports at the 1982 World's Fair Knoxville, TN 1982, Director of Development, Stokely Van Camp, Indianapolis, IN 1983, Vice President of Sports at the Los Angeles Olympics, Los Angeles, CA 1984, Vice President of Worldwide Sports Marketing at Gatorade, Chicago, IL 1984–1999, Chief Executive Officer (CEO) Oakley Inc., Foothills Ranch, CA 1999 and presently President, Pegasus Sports Marketing, Knoxville, TN.
-He is also an Adjunct Professor in the Department of Exercise, Sport and Leisure Studies The University of Tennessee, Knoxville, TN.
+His career positions include Director of Sports at the 1982 World's Fair Knoxville, TN 1982, Director of Development, Stokely Van Camp, Indianapolis, IN 1983, Vice President of Sports at the Los Angeles Olympics, Los Angeles, CA 1984, Vice President of Worldwide Sports Marketing at Gatorade, Chicago, IL 1984–1999, Chief Executive Officer (CEO) Oakley Inc., Foothills Ranch, CA 1999, former President, Pegasus Sports Marketing, Knoxville, TN.
+He is also an adjunct professor in the Department of Exercise, Sport and Leisure Studies The University of Tennessee, Knoxville, TN.
+He is retired and recently, November 15, 2022, published his life story, 'Southview to Gettysvue, From a Coal Camp to Olympic Podium, to Courtside with Michael Jordan'.

-In 2013 Schmidt was inducted into the Greater Knoxville Sports Hall of Fame.
+In 2013, Schmidt was inducted into the Greater Knoxville Sports Hall of Fame.

+Personal Interests

-He is an avid sports fan, motorcycle enthusiast and golfer.
+He is an avid sports fan, world traveler and golfer.